Hippopotamus

 After elephants and rhinoceroses, the hippopotamus is the next largest land mammal.
 It is also the largest extant land artiodactyl.
 Despite their physical resemblance to pigs and other terrestrial even-toed ungulates, the closest living relatives of the hippopotamids are cetaceans (whales, dolphins, porpoises, etc.), from which they diverged about 55 million years ago.
-Hippos are recognisable for their barrel-shaped torsos, wide-opening mouths with large canine tusks, nearly hairless bodies, short legs, and large size: adults average 1500 kg for bulls (males) and 1300 kg for cows (females).
+Hippos are recognisable for their barrel-shaped torsos, wide-opening mouths with large canine tusks, nearly hairless bodies, short legs, and large size: adults average 1.5 t for bulls (males) and 1.3 t for cows (females).

 Hippos inhabit rivers, lakes, and mangrove swamps.
 Territorial bulls each preside over a stretch of water and a group of five to thirty cows and calves.
 Mating and birth both occur in the water.
 During the day, hippos remain cool by staying in water or mud, emerging at dusk to graze on grasses.
 While hippos rest near each other in the water, grazing is a solitary activity and hippos typically do not display territorial behaviour on land.
 Hippos are among the most dangerous animals in the world due to their aggressive and unpredictable nature.
 They are threatened by habitat loss and poaching for their meat and ivory (canine teeth).